eloyhz/pac-woman/Readme.md

 (L) -> insert coin -> (R)
 (L) -> no coin inserted after 10 sec (N)

+### Resources

+- All the external files one application needs to function
+- Can also be called assets, images, fonts, sounds

 2. The FSM pattern

 ### Modeling entities